UT-Austin-FIS/ut_relogin/README.md

     )
     ```

-1. Add the middleware to your `MIDDLEWARE_CLASSES` setting:
+1. Add the middleware to your `MIDDLEWARE_CLASSES` setting, or add your own
+   subclassed version:
       ```python
       # settings.py
       # ...